 Parking Space Use Weekdays Weekends

 Replace Lot 60 232 232

-Shared Commuter/ISU/Campustown Use 146 146
+Shared Commuter/ISU/Campustown Use 126 126

 Intercity-Regional Carriers Customers 15 15

 Airport Shuttle Operator Vehicles 6 6

+Vanpool/Carpool 20 20

 TOTAL 399 399

 The exact uses of the spaces will be adjusted as need is identified once the facility opens to maximize revenue.
-For example, if the intercity-regional carrier spaces are inadequate, additional spaces will be allocated to this need and reduced in other areas.
+For example, if the intercity-regional carrier spaces are inadequate, additional spaces will be allocated to this need and reduced in other areas or if the vanpool/carpool spaces are not committed for a period of time, they could be available for other facility occupants.